sksamuel/avro4s/README.md

 }
 ```

+### Type Parameters

+When serializing a class with one or more type parameters, the avro name used in a schema is the name of the raw type, plus the actual type parameters.
+In other words, it would be of the form `rawtype__typeparam1_typeparam2_..._typeparamN`.
+So for example, the schema for a type `Event[Foo]` would have the avro name `event__foo`.

+You can disable this by annotating the class with `@AvroErasedName` which uses the JVM erased name - in other words, it drops type parameter information.
+So the aforementioned `Event[Foo]` would be simply `event`.

 ### Selective Customisation

 You can selectively customise the way Avro4s generates certain parts of your hierarchy, thanks to implicit precedence.
 Suppose you have the following classes: